 Relapse Prevention and Change

 Relapse prevention may involve a change of residential location once a person leaves sober living.
-This is often decided on out of necessity and as a way to establish healthier living.
+This often happens out of necessity and as a way to establish healthier living.
 Sober living makes many of the hard choices for the recovering individual in the beginning.
 Aspects like house rules, visitor restrictions, curfews, and frequent drug testing are beneficial elements that do not exist in familiar environments.

-In addition to a change of residential location, certain choices need to be made about former social networks.
+In addition to a change of residential location, it’s necessary to think about whether former social networks should remain.
 They may need to stay away from old friends and others that may have been dangerous influences.
 After sober living, the home environment must continue to be as stress-free as possible.

 Completing primary treatment and sober living is life-changing and is something to be proud of.
 Recovering abusers should keep that in mind as they move forward.
 Use the profound lessons learned in therapy.
 Set boundaries with sobriety permanently at the forefront.
 Have a backup plan.
-If a sponsor cannot be reached, have other support connections ready.
+If you can’t reach a sponsor, have other support connections ready.

 The Substance Abuse and Mental Health Services Administration has said that “relapse-prone individuals cannot recover alone.
 They need the help of others.
 Family members, 12-step program sponsors, counselors, and peers are just a few of the many recovery resources available.
 A counselor should ensure that others are involved in the recovery process whenever possible.”
 People met through sober living are all part of a new social network that understands the difficult challenges.